translations-com/OneLink-API/OneLink_API.md

 ## About the OneLink Proxy

 The OneLink Proxy is a special proxy that localizes websites virtually.
-A traditional localization configuration requires that you maintain your original web content and synchronize changes with the localized content (in multiple languages).
+A traditional localization process requires that you maintain your original web content and synchronize changes with the localized content (in multiple languages).
 The OneLink proxy simplifies this process by applying translation on-the-fly.

 The proxy server sits in between the end-user’s browser and the client’s servers.